lyijin/cpgberus/README.md

 Standardisation of colour scheme: no opinion atm.
 Use default ggplot2 colour schemes for now, can be tweaked easily for publication later.

+## Analysis notes ##

+WR025 and WR069 are both females.
+So maybe can retain chrX, but drop chrY and chrM for sure.
+And also drop lambda and pUC19, those are control genomes.

+Hmm maybe I should implement this filtering in my Python scripts that generate these intermediate files, so all downstream R code can be free of the "remove these specific scaffolds" code.

 ## TODO ##

 WGBS datasets were treated as EM-seq datasets during processing (which is not correct).
 I am currently reprocessing the data, ETA 1 week.
 This means that all the intermediate files you're seeing now will change as well.